Faridwm/library_database/Documentation.md

   4) employees

-      Table containing information about the employee in the library
+      Table containing information about the employee in the library.

       ##### Columns
       | Columns       | Data Type    | Length | Not Null | Default             | Description                                                    |